 Like many conveniences, social media has positive and negative effects on people.
 Learning how to handle social media pressure on relationships will help you keep your relationship strong and growing.

-If you’d like to talk to a TaskHuman coach about how to develop and support your personal and romantic relationships, download the app and book a FREE 1:1 LIVE video call today.
+If you’d like to talk to a TaskHuman coach about how to develop and support your personal and romantic relationships, download the app today.